mnutsch/dynamic_webar/README.md

 Author: Matt Nutsch
 Date: 9-23-2018

-This is a proof of concept showing how to dynamically combine and divide different webAR pages.
+This is a proof of concept showing how to dynamically combine and divide different webAR pages. **Disclaimer: This code is experimental and may crash or not display properly on mobile devices.
+For best results user a PC with a webcam.**

 ## Try it out:
 <ol>